bemson/salt/README.md

 ## INSTALLATION

+Flow requires the [Proxy library](http://github.com/bemson/Proxy/).

 Use Flow within a web browser.
 Load the `src/flow.js` file like any other external JavaScript library file.

-Flow requires the [Proxy library](http://github.com/bemson/Proxy/).

 ## USAGE

-Documentation for Flow is available in the [Flow wiki](http://github.com/bemson/Flow/wiki/).
+Documentation is available in the [Flow wiki](http://github.com/bemson/Flow/wiki/).

 Create a Flow using the `new` operator and a _tree_ (an object-literal), containing all functions in the Flow.